 Puppy socialization helps dogs learn how to respond to problems and challenges.
 Expose your pup to new people and situations.

-Start early: Carefully expose your puppy to new experiences.
+Start early: Carefully expose your puppy to new experiences as part of socialization.

 Create well-trained dogs: Help your dog learn appropriate behavior.

 Socialize first: Puppies develop their personalities in the first 16 weeks.
 Expose them to new people, experiences, other dogs and car rides.

 Make training fun: Add training to feeding time, playtime and exercise time every day.

 Prevent canine depression: Let your dog play with other pups.
 Take advantage of dog parks, dog clubs, and doggie daycares.

 3 tips for first-time puppy owners: Bond with your puppy before introducing him to other people.